Dan-Nobelium/ProjectPlanets_sourcecode/README.md

 # Planets Task

 Planets Task is a JavaScript-based application for conducting studies related to decision-making and probability.
 In this task, participants interact with a simulated environment where they can click on planets to receive probabilistic rewards and encounter various events like pirate attacks.
-This README is substantially outdated due to a rewrite

 ## Installation